 The Full Transcript

-This week, we talk with Ya-Wei Li, Director of Biodiversity at the Environmental Policy Innovation Center (EPIC).
+This week, we talk with Ya-Wei Li, director of biodiversity at the Environmental Policy Innovation Center (EPIC).
 Ya-Wei is an expert on the Endangered Species Act, a law that's been in the news recently because the Trump administration has proposed a number of changes to the way the act is administered and enforced.
-We'll get Ya-Wei's take on which changes are most important, what effect they'll have on species and their habitat, and whether media coverage of the proposed changes has been overwroughtoverlooked.
+We'll get Ya-Wei's take on which changes are most important, what effect they'll have on species and their habitat, and whether media coverage of the proposed changes has been overwrought.
 Stay with us.

 Daniel Raimi: Okay.
 Ya-Wei Li of the Environmental Policy Innovation Center.
 Thank you so much for joining us today on Resources Radio.